gimbalabs/csk-003/CSK-003-Part-4.md

 Once we've created this ```coinInfo()``` function, we can call it inside the ```return()``` to render the appropriate ```<Fragment>``` on our card.

+### At this point, you should have a working app - congratulations!

 ## Extensions:
-- Style your app to make it look better
+- Style your app to make it look better (read the [Bootstrap docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to see what you can do)
-- Add a different font from Google Fonts
+- Add a different font from [Google Fonts](https://fonts.google.com/)
-- Call additional data from Messari.io and add it to the app
+- Call additional data from the [Messari.io API](https://messari.io/api) and add it to the app
 - Curious using some of Bootstrap's JavaScript plugins?
 [Take a look here](https://getbootstrap.com/docs/4.5/getting-started/javascript/), and be sure to follow up with any questions you have.

-## Challenge:
+## Challenges:
 - Access your GitHub account from the command line and deploy your App to GitHub Pages.
 Here's an example.
 If enough people try this, I'll make a video about it.
+- Add some logic to ```Quote.js``` so that if a user inputs symbol that does not exist, your app returns some sort of error message.